 What do I need to log a flight?

 All you need to do is take a GPS logger with you when you fly.
 Many club members use a GPS capable smart phone with a free soaring app.
-There are numerous inexpensive PDA/GPS systems, as well as very upscale soaring specific devices.
-Many of our members are using a “homemade” system combining a mini e-reader with a GPS chip and free software, that is very functional and inexpensive.
+Additionally there are numerous inexpensive PDA/GPS systems, as well as very upscale soaring specific devices that members are using.
+Several of our members are using a “homemade” system combining a mini e-reader with a GPS chip and free software, that is very functional and inexpensive.
 However the club already owns a full function GPS portable logger that any member may use.

 Is it that simple?

 Almost, don’t be confused by thinking it is the same procedure as the SSA badge flight requirements.
 For OLC you do not need to declare a flight, have an official observer or do any paper work before or after your flight.
 Just take your “logger” or the club’s logger with you.
 The club’s logger is self contained with a GPS and barograph built in.
 It has its own built in battery and is about the size of a small paperback book.
 The logger records your flight either to an internal memory or to a SD card inserted in the logger.
 Turn it on and put it in the glider, go fly.

 If you are using the club logger you have to tell the logger who you are before you take off.
 You need to set it up by connecting it to a lap top computer and entering you name in the loggers data base.
 Or, you can obtain a personally owned SD card (less that $10) that you set up one time with a file that shows your name and a few simple data points.
 Using this SD card option you simply put the SD card in the logger and turn it on.
 That’s it, go fly.

 Where and how do I have to fly, what about the rules, and what about turn points?